-Black Friday and Cyber Monday activations will play a bigger role
+Holiday Sales such as Black Friday and Cyber Monday will play a bigger role

-Even with the holiday shopping season starting earlier, businesses shouldn’t overlook Black Friday and Cyber Monday as key moments to drive sales.
+Not only will holiday shopping start earlier, consumers will also pay particular attention to discount sale events.
 BFCM is the period most associated with holiday discounts, and with rising prices forcing shoppers to hunt for the best deals, they will play an even bigger role for brands this year.
 Last year, 54% made a purchase during BFCM in the US according to Meta.
 We expect this number to rise as more people take advantage of holiday promotions.

 Brands should plan for marketing activations throughout the holiday shopping season so your brand is top of mind for shoppers.
 This means they can leverage BFCM as well as other holiday moments such as Halloween, or Small Business Saturday.
 Indeed, Pinterest found that users who advertised during several holiday moments saw a 4x higher increase in conversion rates, compared to those who advertised at Christmas.

 Key takeaway for marketers: Brands can harness influencers to lay the foundation for a successful BFCM promotion.
 Working with social media influencers in the run-up to BFCM can build interest in your products and share product information with your target audience.
 Then you can drive sales by having your influencers post affiliate links to make it easy for their followers to buy your products.
 In this way, influencers can play an important role in elevating your BFCM campaigns.
 In the US, 15% of shoppers bought an item during Black Friday and Cyber Monday because it was promoted by a creator.